astsu777/dotfiles/README.md

 <u>**Note**</u>: every terminal emulator has its own set of keybindings.
 None of them are described here as I do not use them very often.
 Classic shortcuts such as CTRL+SHIFT+c (copy) and CTRL+SHIFT+v (paste) work as intended.

+## Music On Console (MOC)
+*Music On Console* is a lightweight music player running in the terminal.
+This repository hosts its configuration file and a theme file for the the colorscheme.

 ## MSMTP
 I use this application to send emails from my workstations if necessary.
 This can be useful for certain cron jobs and/or certain scripts.
 The config file *config/msmtp/config* defines the mail relay to be used and the credentials for the default account to use as sender.
 The configuration file is written so the credentials are meant to be decrypted using GPG.